canoriz/scli/README.md

 # scli
-To create CLI application use `scli`, all you need is defining an argument struct.
+Defining an argument struct and calling `scli` is all you need to create a CLI application.

 Supported types are `int`, `float64`, `bool`, `string` and their slice types.